sleistner/vim-jshint/README.md

 ## Usage

-The contents of a javascript file will be passed through the javascript hint parser after the buffer is saved.
+The content of the current buffer will be passed to the javascript jshint parser after the buffer is saved.
-Any lint warnings will be placed in the quickfix error window.
+Lint warnings will be shown in the quickfix error window.

 ## Installation